Eaglercraft-Archive/EaglercraftX-1.8-workspace/README.md

-### Java 17 is recommended for compiling to TeaVM
+# eaglercraft-workspace

-### Java 8 or greater is required for the desktop runtime
+### Java 17 or greater is required!

-**Most Java IDEs will allow you to import this repository as a gradle project for compiling it to JavaScript.**

-Java must be added to your PATH!
+**To get started, import this entire folder into your IDE as a Gradle project, this will automatically create several different projects to build all the common classes and each runtime.**

+The Gradle plugin was created by [cire3](https://github.com/cire3wastaken), and the source code is available [here](https://github.com/The-Resent-Team/open-source-projects).

-**To compile the web client:**
+**To compile the JavaScript client:**
-1. Run `CompileEPK`
-2. Run `CompileJS` (or the `generateJavaScript` gradle task in your IDE)
-3. Check the "javascript" folder

-**To compile an offline download:**
-1. Run `CompileEPK`
-2. Run `CompileJS` (or the `generateJavaScript` gradle task in your IDE)
-3. Run `MakeOfflineDownload`
-4. Check the "javascript" folder
+Run the `MakeOfflineDownload` script in the "target_teavm_javascript" folder (or the `makeMainOfflineDownload` Gradle task in your IDE) to build the JavaScript client.
+This will build the "classes.js" and "assets.epk" and the offline downloads, the results will be in the "javascript" folder.

-**To compile the WASM GC client:**
+**To compile the WASM-GC client:**

-Consult the [README](wasm_gc_teavm/README.md) in the wasm_gc_teavm folder
+Run the `MakeWASMClientBundle` script in the "target_teavm_wasm_gc" folder (or the `makeMainWasmClientBundle` Gradle task in your IDE) to build the WASM-GC client.
+This will build the "assets.epw" file which contains all the code and assets if the WASM-GC client, and also create an offline download, the results will be in the "javascript_dist" folder.

+The WASM-GC client uses a custom fork of TeaVM, the source is available [here](https://github.com/Eaglercraft-TeaVM-Fork/eagler-teavm).

+**To run the desktop runtime:**

+**Note:** Athough it may be tempting to release "desktop" copies of your client, the current desktop runtime was designed for debug use only and is a poor choice for distribution to end users.

+Run the `StartDesktopRuntime` script in the "target_lwjgl_desktop" folder (or the `eaglercraftDebugRuntime` Gradle task in your IDE) to run the desktop runtime.
+This will run the client using the JVM and an LWJGL3-based runtime, which can be useful for debugging crashes and to speed up testing if you don't want to wait for the JavaScript or WASM-GC client to be built.

+Do not use the desktop runtime as substitute for testing you client in a browser, client developers who only test their client on the desktop runtime usually end up with lots of unexpected bugs and crashes in their browser builds.

-**To use the desktop runtime:**
+**To debug the desktop runtime:**
-1. Import the Eclipse project in "desktopRuntime/eclipseProject" into your IDE
-2. Open one of the .java files from the source folders (workaround for a bug)
-3. Run/Debug the client with the included "eaglercraftDebugRuntime" configuration

-**Note:** If you are trying to use the desktop runtime on Linux, make sure you add the "desktopRuntime" folder to the `LD_LIBRARY_PATH` environment variable of the Java process.
-This should be done automatically by the Eclipse project's default run configuration, but it might not work properly on every system, or when the Eclipse project is imported into IntelliJ.

-**See the main 1.8 repository's README for more info**

-The source codes of EaglercraftXBungee and EaglercraftXVelocity are not included here.
+If you want to debug the desktop runtime from your IDE, one way you can do it is by enabling the debugger in the LWJGL target's `eaglercraftDebugRuntime` task, but something that will launch even faster is just creating a run configuration in your IDE directly in the LWJGL target project.

+You can do this by creating a run configuration specifying `net.lax1dude.eaglercraft.v1_8.internal.lwjgl.MainClass` as the main class, the `desktopRuntime` folder as the working directory, `-Xmx1G -Xms1G -Djava.library.path=.` in the JVM arguments, and if you're on Linux you'll also want to add an environment variable to append the `desktopRuntime` folder to `LD_LIBRARY_PATH` and set `__GL_THREADED_OPTIMIZATIONS` to `0` if using Nvidia drivers.